Culture of West Bengal

 The Terracotta murals and sculptures of Birbhum, Murshidabad, Digha, Bishnupur and Hooghly are the finest of India.
 This artwork had been originated during the Mauryan age and the theme of these arts is folk in nature.
 The clay of the riverbed is burnt in firewood or dry twigs to form this Terracotta.
 Various shapes of animals and utensils are generally made.

 The Dokra metal works of Bishnupur are one of the oldest forms of metal casting.
 This art is practiced by the Dokra Damar tribes of West Bengal, Jharkhand and Orissa and the Dokra models are made of an unique process which involves wax.
 The artisans make small wax models with intricate designs on the body and put them in clay core.
 Then a typical metal casting is done on the models by which the wax melts while giving the model a shiny brass look.
 This artworks are popular in the Bankura, Budwan and Midnapore districts, from where the goods are sent to Kolkata and abroad stores.
 Small dancing Santhal dolls, animal figurines, Paikons, Pancha Pradeep are some of the popular Dokra arts.Handloom

 The Chhau art of the Charida village of Purulia are world famous.
 These Chhau masks are a part of a traditional dance form of the state.
 The art is limited to the 250 artisans of the village but it has an immense international demand.
 Each mask costs approximately Rs 3000.00 to Rs 5000.00 depending on the design and grandeur.
 These masks are huge in size, made of clay, dried and covered with paper and cloth strips.
 After that they are painted with bright colours and decorated with Zari and Peacock feathers.
 Huge eyes and nose are drawn on them.

 ‘Shola Pith’ is a form of natural Thermocol which is used in a form of artwork in Murshidabad district.
 It is a milky white coloured sponge wood used by artisans to make amazing complicated artefacts of gods and goddesses faces, flowery designs, garlands, small detailed figurines of gods and goddesses, elephant-howdahs, peacock-boats and palanquins.

 Potua is another form of handicraft which is almost on the verge of extinction.
 Potua art is found in the small villages of Purulia.
 This art form is a mix of tradition and modern art and is a very distinct form of Indian art.
 This art is done on schrolls made up of ‘Jorapata' or 'Dighol Pat’ which s a form of leaf.
 Stories are drawn in the form of a series based on tribal lifestyles and other mythological stories.
 The paintings are done with bright colours and generally portray the culture of Bengal.

 Some of the well known artists, sculptures and painters of the state are, Acharya Abanindranath Tagore, Nandalal Bose, Asit Kumar Haldar, Kshitin Mazumdar, Samar Gupta, Benod Behari Mukherjee, Sarada Ukil, Sudhir Khastagir and Ram Kinkar Beij.

 West Bengal is rich in various handloom products and the legacy is being carried on till today by the master weavers and artisans, who put in their effort to produce master pieces everyday.
 The product range varies from exclusive sarees to normal dress materials.
 ‘Tangail’ and ‘Jamdani’ are the two forms of handloom sarees exclusively made in the state.
 Burdwan district is famous for Tangail sarees.

 Silk in West Bengal has its own charm.
 The Baluchari Sarees of Bishnupur and Murshidabad Silk Sarees are some of the fashionable sarees produced in India.
 For Baluchari sarees, weavers have to first dye each silk strand separately, dry them up and put in a loom.
 The design on the body of the handloom has to be done through holes on a rectangular cardboard piece and it takes weeks to make one sari.
 The Murshidabad silks sarees are in general brocades with bright colour combinations.
 These silk sarees are generally handcrafted by a specific community of muslim artisans.
 The sarees have Kalka designs and Cone motifs with flowers at the borders.

 Cuisine of West Bengal

 When it comes to Bengali cuisine, the first thing that strikes is the sweets.
 People of Bengal cannot do away without sweets in any auspicious and social ceremony.
 Distribution of sweets among family and friends is considered holy in all parts of Bengal.
 Bengali sweets are generally made of ‘Chenna’ or sweetened cottage cheese with flour and specific pulses, which make the taste different from the north Indian sweets.
 Shondesh, Rasagolla, Roshomalai, Chum Chum, Mishti Doi, Rajbhog, Pantua and Kheer Kodombo are some of popular sweets of Bengal which have become world renowned.
 Various forms of ‘Pithe’ and ‘Puli’ are specialised sweets of the winter and they are mostly made using rice flour, coconut, jaggery and milk.
 Chandrapuli, Gokul Pithe, Pati Shapta, Dudh Puli etc. are some variants of the yummy Pithe of West Bengal.

 For the main course, there are hundreds of traditional dishes present.
 The staple food is rice and fresh

 water fish.
 Rohu, Hisla, Pabda, Koi, Tengada, Magur, Shingi, Parshe and Katla are some of the commonly eaten fishes of the region.
 Unlike other parts of India, boiled rice varieties are mostly preferred by the residents of this state.
 Being an agrarian based economy, Bengal gets a lot of vegetables which are made with typical spice mix.
 Varieties of gourd, leafy vegetables, purple eggplant, banana stem, banana flower, stalks, green jackfruit and red pumpkins falls within the daily cuisine of each household.
 ‘Luchi’, ‘Porota’ and ‘Atta Roti’ are some of the wheat based foods which are made plain, as well as stuffed.
 Chicken, Goat and Lamb are also consumed and mustard oil is used for their cooking.
 Some of the popular traditional dishes of West Bengal are, ‘Ilish Mach Bhape’, ‘Shukto’, ‘Panch Mishali Charchori’, ‘Alu Posto’, ‘Mochar Ghonto’ etc.

 Festivals of West Bengal

 West Bengal is a state where people of diverse culture live in harmony.
 When in comes to festival, the state celebrates all the traditional Bengali festivals along with many occasions of other communities.
 Bengali year starts with the ‘Nabo Borsho’ or the Bengali New Year in the month of April, when the businessmen and shop owners welcome the Baishakh

 and start their new year financials.
 ‘Dol Punima’ or Holi

 is another festival, during which the town Shantiniketan celebrates a colourful ‘Vasant Utsav’, drawing culturally inclined tourists from around the world.
 Many cultural fairs take place at this time.
 ‘Rath Jatra

-’, ‘Rakhi Purnima
+’, ‘Rakhi Purnima’, ‘Shivaratri

 ’, ‘Kalpataru Utsab’ are ‘Jhulan Yatra’ are some of the most celebrated festivals of the state.

 But the main festival of Bengal is the ‘Durga Puja